bheisler/blog-hugo-source/content/post/state-of-gpgpu-in-rust.md

 would have to recommend we write the GPU code in C.

 To spare myself and others that dreadful fate, I decided to work towards making Rust's GPGPU story as good as C's.
-The first step is to survey the landscape and see what's out there.
+The first step was to survey the landscape to see what's out there.

 ## OpenCL

-I started looking at OpenCL crates.
+I started by looking at OpenCL crates.
 I found two - [rust-opencl](https://github.com/luqmana/rust-opencl) and [ocl](https://crates.io/crates/ocl).
 `rust-opencl` is abandoned, so I'll focus on `ocl`.